by Ray Bradbury

 Fahrenheit 451 Theme of Identity

-The crisis of identity is at the core of Fahrenheit 451.
-As the main character learns from a series of mentors and teachers, he sees his own identity melding with that of his instructors.
-This is also a means of scapegoating – if your identity is not entirely your own, then you are not entirely responsible for your actions.
-The novel explores the question of how to define the self, and seems to answer: actions.
+The crisis of identity is at the core of Fahrenheit 451—just like middle school.
+As Montag learns from a series of mentors and teachers, he sees his own identity melding with that of his instructors.
+This is also a means of scapegoating—if your identity is not entirely your own, then you are not entirely responsible for your actions.

 Questions About Identity